bueler/popdip/README.md

-# popdip

-POPDIP: a POsitive-variables Primal-Dual Interior Point method
+# POPDIP: a POsitive-variables Primal-Dual Interior Point method

 This algorithm, implemented in Matlab/Octave, solves the positivity-constrained, n-dimensional problem